 How Oral Probiotics Actually Work

 Think of your mouth as a garden.
 Good bacteria and bad bacteria are always competing for space.
-When the bad ones win — because of antibiotics, sugary food, stress, or dry mouth — problems show up: plaque builds faster, gums get inflamed, and breath gets stale.
+When the bad ones win — because of antibiotics, sugary food, stress, or dry mouth — problems can develop: plaque may build faster, gums can become inflamed, and breath can turn stale.
 Mouthwash is like using weed killer on the whole garden.
 It works short-term, but it wipes out the good plants too.

 What the Research Shows

-Formulas like ProDentim combine multiple strains — including Lactobacillus reuteri, Lactobacillus paracasei, and Bifidobacterium lactis BL-04® — into a chewable tablet format that dissolves slowly so bacteria can contact oral surfaces.
-The inclusion of inulin (a prebiotic fiber) gives the good bacteria something to feed on, helping them survive longer.
-Our detailed ProDentim review covers the full ingredient breakdown.
+Formulas designed around these strains combine multiple bacteria — including Lactobacillus reuteri, Lactobacillus paracasei, and Bifidobacterium lactis BL-04® — into a chewable tablet format that allows bacteria to contact oral surfaces.
+The inclusion of inulin (a prebiotic fiber) may help beneficial bacteria survive longer — a mechanism supported by prebiotic research.
+For a full ingredient breakdown, see our ProDentim review.
 For comparison with other approaches, see our guide to probiotics specifically for oral health.

 📊 By the Numbers